puutaro/CommandClick/README.md

 #### Run

-Run shellscript by click list item in index mode or play button edit mode (editExecute variable is `Always`) Or run javascript file.
+Run script by click list item in index mode or play button edit mode (editExecute variable is `Always`) Or run javascript file.

 #### Edit

-Edit shellscript by form when long click list item in index mode
+Edit script by form when long click list item in index mode

 #### Write

-Edit shellscript by editor when long click list item in index mode
+Edit script by editor when long click list item in index mode

 #### Delete

-Delete shellscript by `utility` -> `delete`  when long click list item in index mode
+Delete script by `utility` -> `delete`  when long click list item in index mode

 #### Kill